pluveto/sha256-in-rust/README.md

 This is a very simple demo of SHA-256 hash algorithm.

-This article is written in Chinese, which is a detailed introduction of SHA-256 hash algorithm.
+Here is an article written in Chinese, which is a detailed introduction of SHA-256 hash algorithm.
 You can read it on [my blog](https://www.less-bug.com/posts/sha256-hash-algorithm-principle-and-rust-implementation/).